 Source of Power: Mechanical and Hydraulic Press

-The two main sources of power for applying the force to slide of press are Mechanical Press and Hydraulic Press.
+The two main sources of power for applying the force to slide of the press are Mechanical Press and Hydraulic Press.

 Mechanical Press Vs Hydraulic Press

 In Mechanical Presses, the linear movement of RAM is obtained by a heavy fly-wheel.
 The heavy flywheel continuously absorbs the energy from an electric motor and delivers it to ram and hence to the workpiece steadily.
 Mechanical presses have the following advantages over hydraulic presses:

 In Hydraulic Presses, the linear movement of RAM is obtained by a hydraulic system.
 Hydraulic presses are a large cylinder and piston arrangement coupled to a hydraulic pump.
 Piston and press ram is one unit.
 The ram is moved by oil pressure on the piston in the cylinder.
 Hydraulic Presses have several advantages:

 - Easier to operate